f1fty28ty/CSCI1300_Project3/README.txt

 ------------------------
 ABOUT THIS PROJECT
 ------------------------
-This Project is a text based RPG
+This Project is a Textbased RPG where the player goes through multiple levels testing their might against mobs and the final boss.
+Building up their cash to purchase the best of the best equipments to be able to save the world.